matrix-org/matrix-spec-proposals/proposals/1740-accept-header.md

 ```

 It is not important that the client can decode the response, because 415 should be clear that the server
 can not parse the request.
+The error is still useful for developers who need a human readable
+message.

 ### Clients

 Clients should supply `Accept` to all requests they make, and set `Content-Type` to the encoding
 they intend to use.

-The client should not attempt to communicate with this homeserver if the response `Content-Type` was
+The client should not attempt to communicate with this homeserver if the response was 406,
-not acceptable to the client, because it will mean that neither party have a supported encoding type.
+because it will mean that neither party have a supported encoding type.
 An appropriate error may be displayed to the user.

 It is suggested (but not required), that clients first request `/_matrix/client/versions`  from the